 Best Guacamole Recipe

 It’s only been in the past 5 years that I’ve really started loving guacamole.
-I thought it looked weird (I mean..it’s green food) and it had a strange texture.
+It seemed mushy and had a strange texture.
 But once I scooped some creamy guacamole on a tortilla chip and hesitantly popped it in my mouth, I was hooked.
 Homemade guacamole is the best.
 I love how versatile it is!

 How to Make Guacamole

 Basic guacamole ingredients include avocado, salt and a touch of lime juice.
 Although we’ve made it this way in the past and enjoy it, I can’t help myself but to jazz it up a little.
 Feel free to experiment with what you add to guacamole.
 We add finely chopped tomato, red onion, fresh cilantro and garlic.
 When we’re feeling spicy we add jalapeno pepper.
 And if my husband has his way we add 2 jalapeno peppers!

 How can you tell an avocado is ripe?

 There are many different types of avocados and each looks a little different.
 We generally buy Hass avocados.
 When this type of avocado is ripe it is a very dark green or dark purple color.
 Look for an even color and texture…one without bruises.
 Hold the avocado in the palm of your hand and press gently.
 A ripe avocado should give slightly when you press it.
 It shouldn’t be soft or mushy, but also should not be hard.
 Do the squeeze test in several places to be sure of the ripeness.
 Also, the stem of an avocado should be dry and loosen easily.
 If the stem is in tightly, the avocado is underripe.
 If the stem comes off, look at the flesh under the stem.
 It should be green as an avocado would look….not brown.